arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 # Concluding Quiz

-1. Data in the raw directory can be edited.
+1. True or False: Data in the raw directory can be edited.

 [( )] TRUE
 [(X)] FALSE
 ***
 <div class = "answer">